eparadis/portfolio/content/portfolio/codepen.md

 {{< codepen id="oNYmEGv" height=250 >}}

-## Multipath Storytelling Prototypes

-Two colleagues and myself were considering a startup venture along user-generated content of multi-path stories.
-I created a working prototype to validate some of our design ideas.

-{{< codepen id="gqrPEE" height=600 >}}

-I also created a prototype exploring an in-place editor concept.
-Enable editing mode with the button at the top and then click on any text to edit.
-Changes aren't persisted in this prototype.

-{{< codepen id="omBwBy" height=600 >}}

 ## Generative music

 I've been interested in generative music for quite a while.
 Here is a sketch that generates "songs" using a set of rules.